Sameer Khan

 Step 6: Build Cross-Platform Authority

 AI assistants don't just look at your product feed and website.
-They build a confidence score based on signals from across the web:
+They build a confidence score based on signals from across the web.
+Understanding which brand-relevant prompts drive AI recommendations is the first step to building authority across these channels:

 Reddit: OpenAI explicitly prioritizes Reddit discussions as a trusted source for shopping recommendations.
 Authentic product mentions and reviews in relevant subreddits (r/BuyItForLife, r/skincare, r/running, etc.) significantly impact AI recommendations.